-32 NEW Action Games of 2022 - Gameranx
+35 BEST Action Games of 2022 - Gameranx

 - Release: February 25, 2022

-Elden Ring is easily one of the most anticipated video game releases of 2022.
+Elden Ring was easily one of the most anticipated video game releases of 2022.
 This is the next major release by FromSoftware, which you’re likely already familiar with.
 These are the folks behind the Souls lineup, and you can expect more of the same kind of gameplay here.
 With that, we mean that there’s more of a dark atmospheric experience as you progress through the game.
 In fact, some of the world-building and lore was chipped in by George R. R. Martin, the author behind the ever-popular Game of Thrones novels.
 However, we know that this game will be far more extensive with a map to traverse freely, different locations to explore, and of course, some challenging battles to be had.
-Again, this is already one of the biggest games anticipated this year, so chances are you’re already well familiar with Elden Ring and, like the rest of us, just as eager to get your hands on the title.
+Again, this is already one of the biggest games anticipated this year, so chances are you’re already well familiar with Elden Ring and, like the rest of us, you’ve been chipping away at the campaign.